sevvara/ethics_fall2025/_posts/2025-09-25-ALG-blog-post-1.md

 ## Why Uncertainty Matters
 What really stood out to me was how uncertainty plays into fairness.
 No dataset can perfectly capture a person’s life, yet we treat algorithmic accuracy as sacred.
 A 90% accuracy rate sounds great until you remember that the 10% left behind are real people.
 Exceptions give space for doubt, a moment to ask, What if this case is one of the outliers?

+## Let's Look At It Through The Ethical Lens
+At its core, the “right to be an exception” isn’t just a technical question,  it’s an ethical one.
+Algorithms challenge how we think about autonomy and accountability.
+If a person’s fate is decided by a system they didn’t design and can’t question, where does moral responsibility go?
+When a loan, grade, or job offer is denied because a model said so, we start to blur the line between decision-making and decision-delegating.

+There’s also a question of justice: do algorithms make the world fairer or just faster?
+Sometimes efficiency becomes the new form of bias, rules that favor those who already fit the data and disadvantage those who live at the margins of it.
+Ethical technology has to make space for the exceptions, because that’s where fairness actually beg.

 ## The Question I Keep Asking
 That made me wonder: **How should individuals be empowered to contest data-driven decisions that negatively affect them?**
 If algorithms continue shaping our opportunities, there should be a way to say, “Wait, I’m not just data.”
 Whether through transparency rules, advocacy groups, or audit tools, people deserve the right to challenge an algorithmic judgment and demand a human look.